braidn/Knowledge-Repo/VueJsFramework.md

 * Don't get hung up in splitting everything into separate files.
   * This one file is often called: `store.js`
   * Until you need it, a complete store could be written in a single file (store.js for example).

+##Gotchas

+* When running the Vue Webpack loader, the `template`, `style`, and `script` tags in .vue files are required for the component to properly resolve.

 [1]: https://rc.vuejs.org/guide/comparison.html